Programme Code | Study Mode | Normal Period of Study | Venue | Programme Leader |

 Graduates of the programme will:

-• be eligible to apply for the University's Master of Education Programme.
+- Be eligible to apply for the University's Master's Programmes;

-To be eligible for admission, applicants should normally have completed the Certificate / Higher Diploma in Kindergarten Education Programme (CE(KG) / HD(KG)) or Certificate / Higher Diploma in Early Childhood Education Programme (CE(ECE) / HD(ECE)) or equivalent, such as Higher Diploma in Child Care and Education.
-Eligible applicants may be required to attend an interview.
+- Holder of Certificate/ Higher Diploma in Kindergarten Education or Certificate/ Higher Diploma in Early Childhood Education or equivalent, such as the Higher Diploma in Child Care and Education.

 Early Admission